phueb/CHILDES-SRL/README.md

 Because the vocabulary holds word pieces for both input and output words, and the model works with word-pieces only, a decoding function is called which converts the word pieces back into whole words.

-Currently, word-pieces are not supported.
-The word-piece vocab file must contain whole words only.
-Word-piece tokenization therefore is a no-op.
-Using word-pieces would require handling the case when a whole word in the input is masked, and the same word in the output is split into multiple word pieces.
-The number of input and output elements would mismatch.

 ## Custom Vocabulary